pathwaycom/llm-app/examples/pipelines/slides_ai_search/README.md

 docker compose up
 ```

 This will start all three components of the demo.
+This deployment method is recommended for production use.

 ## Using the app